BORG wheels hubs - 2:1 testing

 OLD 131mm (the one mm increase has been used on the DS flange to push it out).

 Tension balance is over 95% with a offset Kinlin rim or 75% with a symmetric rim.

 The bearing are the best NTN.
-NTN bearing are class 4 and that good.
+NTN bearings sold as normall class are normally class 4 or better.
+The bearing class are normal class, class 6, class 5, class 4 then class 2.
+Class 2 has the tightest dimensional tollerances.
+Bearing you buy of the shelf will be normal class and can therefore have much greater variation in OD and ID than the NTN bearings.
+So NTN bearings are simply the best.
 That means long bearing life.
 The seals are the contacting LLU.
 While non contacting bearings are often used in bicycle hubs so the wheel spins more freely in the stand in reality it less than 1W for both hubs at 30 kph is saved and that nowt to me.
 Bearing life is reduced as worn bearings have higher drag.
 If the LLU (contacting) and LLB non contacting seals are compared for drag at 30 kph the saving is 5%.
 Drag from seals varies with speed and load in a non linear way.
 The faster the bearing spin the smaller the difference.
 Hense non contating seals wont be offered.
 How a hub spins in your hand or in the frame with no load on it is no guide to how is roll on the road.
 What seems obvious really isn't.

 The rear hub has 2x 61902 bearings and the freehub 2x 6802 bearing running on a 15mm axle.
 The freehub has 4 pawls and a 36T ratchet ring.
 This means fast engagement but the large diameter ring means a low rate of wear on the ring and pawls.